 Who are you targeting?

-Knowing your audience is key to a successful holiday rental.
+Knowing your audience is key to letting out your property.
 It will determine everything from where you advertise to how you furnish the place – and prevent you from wasting time and money targeting the wrong people.

 Remove the personal element; renters don’t want to see photos of you.
 And although wall-to-wall Ikea makes everywhere look the same, there are certain benefits in knowing that you can easily pop back to the store to replace a broken chair or pick up a new set of wine glasses.
 High-paying renters will expect some extras too.
 “That may be regular cleaning or more creative ways to provide perks without having to spend money.
 Some owners partner up with local yoga studios or cafés to offer discounts to their renters,” says Kozhevnikova.
 “Another way to set yourself apart from the competition is to provide local touches, such as stocking your bathrooms with traditional Spanish products or leaving a good bottle of Spanish wine.
 They will leave a lasting impression.”